ezsystems/commerce-documentation/docs/cookbook/ajax_phalanx.md

         _controller: SilversolutionsEshopBundle:Ajax:phalanx
 ```

-`AjaxController` then decides which `AjaxSubController` the request is forwarded to.
+`AjaxController` then decides to which `AjaxSubController` to forward the request.
-This depends on the parameters that needs to be send from the hoplite.
+This depends on the parameters that need to be send from the hoplite.

 - `type` defines which subcontroller is called
 - key of the method defines which method in the subcontroller is called.